easeaico/pulse-go/docs/Methodology/MechanicalVentilatorMethodology.md

 <center><a href="./Images/MechanicalVentilator/PhysicalSetup.png"><img src="./Images/MechanicalVentilator/PhysicalSetup.png" style="width:40%;"></a></center>
 @endhtmlonly
 <center>
-<i>Figure 3.
-The physical breathing simulator setup for virtual mechanical ventilator model validation is shown on the left.
+<i>@figuredef {MechanicalVentilatorValidationSetup} The physical breathing simulator setup for virtual mechanical ventilator model validation is shown on the left.
 The ASL 5000<sup>TM</sup> lung simulator (Model 31 00 150, SN:2226) was connected with a network cable to a laptop running RespiSim(R) software (version 4.0.10520).
 A Drager Evita(R) Infinity(R) V500 ventilator (SN:ASBD-0072) was connected with tubing to the ASL 5000.
 The patient respiratory physiological parameters and ventilator settings used for both the breathing simulator setup and the Pulse simulation are shown in the tables on the right.</i>
 </center><br>

 The waveforms created by the virtual ventilator match well with the displayed physical ventilator monitor values.
 The important temporal features and patterns used by Respiratory Therapists to manage patients @cite dexter2020ventilator are present.
 However, the data shows that an extended inspiration time by the physical ventilator translates to higher TVs than come from our ideal, deterministic circuit model.
 Discrepancies with the TV outputs for the PC-AC and CPAP modes can be attributed to imperfections with real-world sampling, lags from sensor triggering, non-instantaneous driver transitions, and differences in assumptions about air humidification in the patient's lungs.
 This follows expectations from previous lung model bench tests showed major differences between mechanical ventilator devices in both general characteristics and technical reliability @cite l2014bench.
 Most notable are large variability in TV delivery.